“We love because God first loved us.” - 1 Jn 4:19

 4. Have a heart-to-heart with God.
 Perhaps ask God, “Is there more you want to show me through my mantra?”

-Bonus: take a photo of your candle & post in on the private FB group page.
+Bonus: Take a photo of your candle & post it on the private IG group chat.

 WEEK 2